How it works

 - Complete all the necessary paperwork (forms, agreements, approvals etc.) for your PIPS and communicate them to EASTBIO, host university and/or organisation, in accordance with milestones and deadlines set out in the PIPS Student Guide

 - Engage with your PIPS provider professionally when you are developing your PIPS project

 - Carry out and complete a PIPS of suitable length and scope, whilst adopting a professional behavior in the organisation

-For further questions about the above, please contact EASTBIO PIPS Coordinator, Dr Caroline Pope.
+For further questions about the above, please contact EASTBIO Training and Industry Engagement Manager, Dr Caroline Pope.